w3c/Guide/documentreview/index.md

 The objective is to ensure that the entire set of stakeholders of the Web community, including the general public, have  adequate notice of the progress of the Working Group and are genuinely able to perform reviews of and provide comments on the specification.
 When considering [requests to advance the maturity level of the document](https://www.w3.org/Guide/transitions), the Team will consider who has been explicitly offered a reasonable opportunity to review the document.

-You <strong>must</strong> publish an updated technical report, with the Status of the Document indicating clearly that you're looking for <em>wide review</em>, before inviting review from other stakeholders.
-Our <a href='https://github.com/w3c/transition-notifier/blob/main/notify.js'>tooling</a> monitors publications and propagates notifications to [public-review-announce@w3.org](mailto:public-review-announce@w3.org) automatically (for example, <a href='https://lists.w3.org/Archives/Public/public-review-announce/2021Jun/0008.html'>Candidate Recommendation Snapshot: Payment Request API (Call for Wide Review)</a>).
+You **must** publish an updated technical report, with the Status of the Document indicating clearly that you're looking for *wide review*, before inviting review from other stakeholders.
+Our [tooling](https://github.com/w3c/transition-notifier/blob/main/notify.js) monitors publications and propagates notifications to [public-review-announce@w3.org](mailto:public-review-announce@w3.org) automatically (for example, [Candidate Recommendation Snapshot: Payment Request API (Call for Wide Review)](https://lists.w3.org/Archives/Public/public-review-announce/2021Jun/0008.html)).

 You should then inform, and request reviews from:

 * the groups listed in the WG's charter, especially those who manage dependencies.
 * the groups jointly responsible for a particular document (if any).
-* the [horizontal groups](/Guide/process/horizontal-groups.html) using the [method described below](#how_to_get_horizontal_review). <em>Note that sending an email to the public-review-announce list alone is not sufficient to trigger horizontal reviews.
-You will still need to formally request review from the Horizontal Groups, as described below</em>
+* the [horizontal groups](/Guide/process/horizontal-groups.html) using the [method described below](#how_to_get_horizontal_review). *Note that sending an email to the public-review-announce list alone is not sufficient to trigger horizontal reviews.
+You will still need to formally request review from the Horizontal Groups, as described below*
 * the general public,  including Web developers, technology providers and implementers, application developers, etc. Consider:
   * sending a dedicated announcement to [public-review-announce@w3.org](mailto:public-review-announce@w3.org) if needed (in case the default notice sent to that list is not enough).
   * using blog posts, social media, or other ways of alerting the public to your document and requesting feedback.
 * other groups, at your discretion, even if not in the WG charter, such as other W3C groups, external organizations and SSOs  working on related areas, etc.

-<strong>Tip:</strong> consider tracking your wide review progress using a GitHub issue, such as [issue #299 of the Sensors API](https://github.com/w3c/sensors/issues/299).
+**Tip:** consider tracking your wide review progress using a GitHub issue, such as [issue #299 of the Sensors API](https://github.com/w3c/sensors/issues/299).
 You can then simply point the Team to the issue.

 <details id="githubissue" hidden>
   <summary>Generate a meta-issue to track wide review steps in a GitHub repository</summary>